The wife of the American Coast Guard member was arrested for an expired visa after a security check for military housing - ExBulletin

 Although the Trump administration has made immigration arrests an absolute priority for the application of federal laws, it did not immediately seem that the arrest based on the military spouse was part of a wider scan.

 The manager said that when the Woman and her coastal guardus was preparing to move into their dwellings on Wednesday, they went to the visitors control center to obtain a pass so that she can access the installation of Key West.
-During the selection of routine safety required for access to the base, the name of the woman was reported as a problem.
+During routine safety screening required for access to the base, the names of women were reported as a problem.

 Basic staff contacted the naval criminal investigative service, who examined the issue, said the official.
-The security personnel of the NCIS and the Coast Guard obtained the permission of the basic commander to enter the installation, then went to the home of the Côte goalkeeper on Thursday, said the official.
+The NCIS and Coast Guard security personnel obtained the basic commander's permission to enter the installation, then went to the Guardsmans Coast Guardsmans' homes on Thursday, the official said.
 They were joined by internal security surveys, an immigration unit and customs application.

 HSI finally put the spouse in detention and the manager said they thought she was still detained.
 The officials did not provide the name of the country where it comes from.